fieldtrip/website/workshop/cuttingeegx.md

 ## The data used in this tutorial

 Next, we proceed with downloading the relevant data.
-The data that are used in the hands-on sessions, are stored on the FieldTrip [download-server](https://download.fieldtriptoolbox.org/workshop/cuttingeegx).
-You can either ‘click around’ using web browsers and/or explorer windows to grab the data that are needed, or instead (less work, at least if it works) execute the MATLAB code below.
+The data that are used in the hands-on sessions are stored on the FieldTrip [download-server](https://download.fieldtriptoolbox.org/workshop/cuttingeegx).
+The data are approximately 1.3 Gb.
+You can either ‘click around’ using web browsers and/or explorer windows to grab the data that are needed, or instead (less work) execute the MATLAB code below.

-Please ensure that your present working directory is the ``'cuttingeegx'`` folder, which you created in the previous step.
-Open a new .m file in the text editor and run the following (Note: do not use the command line window):
+Please ensure that your present working directory is the ``'cuttingeegx'``, which you created in the previous step.
+Open a new .m file in the editor, copy the following code and run the whole script (Note: To properly run the function ``'recursive_download'``, do not use the command line window and do not run the code line-by-line):

 ```
 % create a folder (within cuttingeegx) that will contain the data